Uploading queue_log data to QueueMetrics or QueueMetrics Live

 "name":"Dummy Invalid"}

-And you need to check the resultStatus to be 'OK'.
+To make sure all went well, you need to check that the resultStatus field is set to 'OK'.

 Retries

-On any HTTP status code other than 200, or resultStatus other than 'OK', you must consider it an error and retry.
+On any HTTP status code other than 200, or resultStatus other than 'OK', you must consider it an error and you should retry it.

 We suggest using an exponential backoff strategy, starting from one second up to 30 minutes.
 It is useless to keep getting errors every second.